-PERA's global equity asset class includes a combination of U.S. and non-U.S. equity markets.
+PERA's Global Equity asset class includes a combination of U.S. and non-U.S. equity markets.
 Increasing capital and trade flows and decreasing capital constraints and currency controls around the globe are important factors in global financial integration.
-Equity prices are increasingly determined by global sector factors, suggesting advantages for investors who look for diversification beyond a pure country framework.
-Increasing similarities among countries and markets suggest that a global approach to investing in the world's equity markets may be optimal.
-Capital market theory suggests that Colorado PERA should be fully diversified in a global sense, not just in a local sense.
-Therefore, it behooves investors to consider non-U.S. equity allocations for a portion of their investment portfolios
+Capital market theory suggests that PERA should be fully diversified in a global sense, not just in a local sense.